 Davidson County Community College will consider granting credit for work done at institutions of higher education which are accredited by organizations which are recognized by the Council for Higher Education Accreditation.
 Courses submitted for transfer credit must be equivalent or determined to be appropriate substitutions for offerings at DCCC.
 Initial decisions regarding the transfer of credit for selected courses are made by the Director, Student Records and Registration.
 The Director may consult with the Associate Dean or Dean in the program of study, and/or the Vice President, Academic Programs and Services for final decisions.

-However, students who have earned a baccalaureate degree from an accredited institution AND are enrolling in an applied science (A.A.S.) program will be considered to have fulfilled the general education requirements of courses in the following areas: communications (6 semester hours), humanities/fine arts (3 semester hours), social/behavioral sciences (3 semester hours), and natural sciences (3 semester hours).
-These courses will be accepted as a block, meaning that a course-by-course evaluation will not be needed.
+However, students who have earned a baccalaureate degree from an accredited institution AND are enrolling in an applied science (A.A.S.) program will be considered to have fulfilled the general education requirements of courses in the following areas: communications (6 semester hours), humanities/fine arts (3 semester hours), social/behavioral sciences (3 semester hours), and natural sciences/mathematics (3 semester hours).
+These courses will be waived from the program requirements, meaning that a course-by-course evaluation will not be needed.